tracylv/hinttext/README.md

 ```

-3.bind the behavior of the email autocomplete
+3.bind the behavior of hinttext
 ```
 <script type="text/javascript">
     $(function(){